 Rainbow Six Siege: Best operators right now

-As of March 2021, Rainbow Six Siege's meta is in a transitional period.
-Ubisoft is taking steps to hoist power away from defenders and give attackers more room to breathe.
+As of July 2021, Rainbow Six Siege's meta is in a pretty good place.
+Ubisoft is continuing to hoist power away from defenders with more ways for attackers to deal with troublesome gadgets.
 Further changes are in the works that will allow attackers to re-pick their operator before a round starts, but for now, these are the top meta picks on attack and defense.

 - Ash: Point, shoot, explode.